-This model should be used as a rapid benchmarking tool, enabling a quick and simple assessment which can be applied frequently with minimal effort and consultation across an organization6.
+This model should be used as a rapid benchmarking tool, enabling a quick and simple assessment which can be applied frequently with minimal effort6.
 It is expressly not a strict and comprehensive certification tool that might provide a "deep dive" assessment.